ppy/osu-wiki/wiki/Reporting_bad_behaviour/Abuse/en.md

 We'll look into it as soon as we can.

-## Someone I know is being abused by a member of the volunteer teams (NAT, GMT), but is too afraid to speak up!
+## Someone I know is being abused by a member of the volunteer teams (NAT, GMT) but is too afraid to speak up!

 Send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing everything you know with as much evidence as you can get.